sahar-murrar/Mern-Project/README.md

 ***Cheaper***
 What is ***Cheaper*** :
-Cheaper is a website that aims to save the customer money by providing the customer of the all supermarkets that sell the product s/he want to buy and the customer can choose the product according to the right price and supermarket location \n
+Cheaper is a website that aims to save the customer money by providing the customer of the all supermarkets that sell the product s/he want to buy and the customer can choose the product according to the right price and supermarket location

 **Main Features**:\n

   **A.	Login and Registration:**

     1. Supermarket login: the supermarket owner has to enter his/her email and password

     2. Supermarket registration: the supermarket owner has to enter his/her information which are (supermarket name required & at least 3 characters, email required & unique , phone number & 10 characters , location required, password at least 5 characters)

     3. Customer login: the customer has to enter his/her email and password
     4. Customer registration: the customer has to enter his/her information which are (name required & at least 3 characters, email required & unique , phone number & 10                     characters , location required, password at least 5 characters)
   **B.	Supermarket Features:**